• Skip to primary navigation

 When the cheesecake mixture has chilled, add the crushed blackcurrants and mix together.
 The juice will turn parts of the mixture an attractive shade of pale pink.

-To assemble the fruit cheesecake
+Assemble the fruit cheesecake

 Remove the base from the fridge and spread the cheesecake topping over the base, levelling the top with a knife.
 Return to the fridge to chill for about an hour.